Curvettes and clusters of infinitely near points: Introduction

 \section{Introduction}

-The theory of infinitely near points was nicely introduced in the classical treatise of Enriques and Chisini (\cite{enriques}) from a purely geometrical point of view.
+The theory of infinitely near points was nicely introduced in the classical treatise of Enriques and Chisini (\cite{enriques}) from a purely geometrical point of view, based on the Max Noether's old works.
 Since then, many authors have considered its algebraic counterpart, being remarkable the works of Zariski and Lipman on the theory of complete ideals (see \cite{zar}, \cite{lipman0}, \cite{lipman1}).
 Recently, these two directions have been compiled by Casas (\cite{casas}) and Kiyek and Vicente (\cite{kiyek}).

+Infinitely near points have been mainly used for studying the singularities of algebraic curves and their resolutions, a very interesting subject with connections to fibre spaces, knot theory and commutative algebra.
+Roughly speaking, if we blow up a closed point $P$ on a surface $S$, we create a new surface $S^{\prime}$ containing a whole curve $E$ (called exceptional divisor) at which $P$ used to be.
+Notice also that the points on $E$ are nothing but the tangent directions at $P$ to $S$ and they are precisely the infinitely near points to $P$.
+Also, it is sometimes useful to consider normal-crossing curves at smooth points of $E$ (see for instance \cite{de}, \cite{duke}, \cite{cadegu11} or \cite{moyano}), the so-called curvettes---terminology introduced by Deligne in \cite[p.13]{deligne}.

+The aim of this paper is to describe some aspects of the theory of clusters of infinitely near points and curvettes from the algebraic viewpoint, a topic not totally covered by the literature as presented here.
+It is not our purpose to study geometric aspects but to stress the validity of the techniques for arbitrary fields.
+Nevertheless, purely algebraic objects as valuations, and even a particular case of curvettes---the so-called general elements---have been already studied in the investigation of the theory of simple complete ideals of two-dimensional regular local rings (see \cite{spiva}, \cite{grecokiyek}, \cite{grecokiyek2}, \cite{km}).
+We will use in this paper some of the terminology and objects provided there, such as the Hamburger-Noether tableaux.